marcus-crane/utf9k/content/questions/ps1-disc-offset.md

 The Playstation 1 uses CD-ROMs with the [XA extension](https://en.wikipedia.org/wiki/CD-ROM#CD-ROM_XA_extension).

 If you open a PS1 ISO within a hex editor, you'll want to scroll down to `offset 37656`

-## Why do PS1 discs start at offset 37656?

 Within a normal CD (or ISO), it will have a header offset size of `2048`.